Here I share the answers from 54 people when asked for advice on healing eczema.

 (The spelling is a little tricky.
 The word is pronounced exema!)

 Please note that these treatments are recommended by people's personal experience.
-Use your own wonderful judgement in deciding what to try.
-Some treatments listed below were found to relieve the itching, whereas some were experienced as an eczema cure.
+Use your own wonderful judgement in deciding which ones to try.
+Some treatments listed below were found to give relief.
+Others were experienced as an eczema cure.

 This advice will also be helpful for anyone who is asking 'How can I stop itching?'